 Plus, the combinations are endless, and using this kitchen tool is a great way to ensure a healthy meal gets on the table on nights when you don't feel like cooking.
-Include these easy and healthy comfort food recipes in your next meal plan and we wager you'll look forward to coming home for dinner.
+Include these healthy slow cooker recipes in your next meal plan and we wager you'll look forward to dinner.

 1. Green Chile Flank Steak Taco

-"I like this Mexican meal that can be made with minimal work in the slow cooker.
+"I like this Mexican-inspired meal that can be made with minimal work in the slow cooker.
 It's packed with protein and other nutrients from the added veggies," Michalczyk says.
 This is definitely a weeknight staple recipe that should always be in your back pocket.
-Don't have peppers?
-Any other veggies will work, too.

 2. Slow Cooker Chicken Cacciatore

 Spice up your weeknights with this Italian-inspired meal.
 "This is a great slow cooker recipe because you're getting a good mix of protein and veggies, it's simple and will definitely keep you full," Michalczyk says.
 Using canned tomatoes is a great way to save time, too, she adds.
 Plus, you're still getting nutrition, like antioxidants, from the canned version.

 3. Slow Cooker Beef Stew